This official adaptation of the beloved fantasy comic chronicles the saga of the Wolfrider tribe of elves as they seek others of their kind.

 The Dark Tome is a new take on the anthology audio fiction podcast, featuring fantastic stories by contemporary authors from across the globe.

-Dagaz Media represents the natural transformation of two celebrated talents in audio programming, William Dufris (Mind’s Eye Productions) and Fred Greenhalgh (FinalRune Productions).
-Greenhalgh and Dufris’s first collaboration was the epic, 13.5 hr location recorded audio adaptation of Joe Hill and Gabriel Rodriguez’s Locke & Key for Audible Studios, followed by their work together as Director and Assistant Director for X-Files: Cold Cases and X-Files: Stolen Lives, also for Audible Studios.
+Dagaz Media was co-founded by audio drama pioneers William Dufris and Fred Greenhalgh, whose first collaboration was the epic, 13.5 hr location recorded audio adaptation of Joe Hill and Gabriel Rodriguez’s Locke & Key for Audible Studios, followed by their work together as Director and Assistant Director for X-Files: Cold Cases and X-Files: Stolen Lives, also for Audible Studios.
 Under the newly formed Dagaz Media brand, they worked with Podium Publishing to develop Homefront, an original dramatization based on the hit series Expeditionary Force, as well as developing and launching their own original podcasts (The Dark Tome and Of Fae and Fiends).

 Bill passed in 2020 after a two-year battle with cancer, but his legacy and the work of Dagaz continues with co-founder Fred Greenhalgh and a mighty team of collaborators.

 The performances were amazing, with Duchovny and Anderson bringing their best even when the acting only involved voice work.
 The characters were true to themselves, and many times I caught myself smiling as I pictured Mulder’s deadpan deliveries or Scully’s epic eye-rolls.

 The story is both fascinating and horrifying, combining familiar haunted house elements with the surprising magic of the keys.
 Friendship, betrayal, good and evil, excellent writing, deep characters… it’s a great story as a graphic novel, and this production successfully captures it, the flawless cast and rich sound adding a new and welcome dimension to the whole.

 Review of Locke & Key